Just the mental model

 These are not mandatory next steps in the main spine.
 They are useful companion tracks when you want to go deeper into persistent assistants or credential boundaries.

-Real-world analogs: OpenClaw and Hermes Agent.
+Real-world analogs: OpenClaw (an early-stage open-source project) and Hermes Agent (a research-adjacent open-source project).

 This optional security side path adds a narrow local proxy so a host or agent can use model access without receiving the raw provider key directly.